-CIPs are passed under Section 28 of the Planning Act.
+Section 28 of the Planning Act allows municipalities to provide financial assistance through a grant or loan in conformity with the CIP.
 A municipality must have CIP policies in its Official Plan before a CIP By-law can be passed to designate a Community Improvement Project Area and before Council can adopt a CIP.
-Once adopted, a CIP allows the City to provide tax assistance, grants or loans as financial incentives in accordance with the Planning Act and the Municipal Act.
+Once adopted, a CIP allows the municipality to provide grants or loans as financial incentives in accordance with the Planning Act and the Municipal Act.
+When a CIP is adopted for environmental remediation purposes, a municipality may also provide tax assistance.